-Questions to ask during a CRM Demo14 Sep 2020
+Questions to ask during a CRM Demo6 Jun 2022

 When you are in the process of evaluating CRM software, one of the best things to do is to request a CRM demo.
-This offers you the luxury of having an expert walk you through the system, to give you an idea of its full capability.
+This offers you the benefit of having an expert walk you through the system.
+This will give you an idea of its full capability.
 An online test-drive if you like.
 But hang on – make sure that you have you got your seat belt strapped on before setting off.
-In fact, whilst we’re here (my sales colleagues are going to hate me here!), have your “must-haves” and “wants” checklists to hand before the car salesperson starts to demo the bells and whistles on his latest model.
+In fact, whilst we’re here, have your “must-haves” and “wants” checklists to hand before the car salesperson starts to demo the bells and whistles on the latest model he wants you to buy.

-When you are having your CRM demo, it is worth taking the driving seat as much as you can.
+When you are having your CRM demo, as with any other software demo, try and lead the conversation as much as you can.
 Don’t forget you have an expert in the car with you so make the most of that.
-But don’t be dazzled or side-tracked by features that look great but ultimately are not relevant to your business needs.
+But don’t be dazzled or side-tracked by features that look great but might not be relevant to your business needs.

 With that in mind, I have put together a list of subjects for you to think about prior to your CRM demo, so you come armed with relevant questions.

 A CRM system comes loaded with modules that have a different relevance for each of your departments.
-Your sales guys will love getting their leads loaded into the system and tracking their pipeline dashboard via the Opportunities.
-The support team will rely on the Helpdesk module for their ticket management, and account managers will be looking at the Companies, Contacts and Activities features.
+Your sales guys will love seeing their leads loaded into the system and tracking their pipeline dashboard using Opportunities.
+The support team can depend on the Helpdesk module for their ticket management, and account managers will be looking at the Companies, Contacts and Activities features.

 Have a think about which departments are coming on board first when setting up the initial configuration.
 You will need to keep the bigger picture in mind and think about how and when you will introduce subsequent departments.

 Traditionally, businesses used disparate pieces of software to manage different areas of the business.
 You might have been using separate accounts packages, databases to store client information, Outlook for emails and another tool for support.
-Getting a CRM package is a good means to start aligning these components as you can integrate between applications.
+Getting a CRM package offers the chance to start aligning these components as you can integrate between applications.

 There are two things to think about here.
 Firstly, are you using separate tools for legacy reasons – because that’s how you’ve always worked?
 Perhaps the CRM demo will highlight the powerful, embedded Helpdesk module, meaning you can dispense with that third party.